astralfrontier/chaosfrontier-org-wiki/games/sycamour-division.md

 * [Session 15](sycamour-division/session-15) - Team vs. The Media.
 The future of the Children of the Night.
 * [Session 16](sycamour-division/session-16) - Team vs. The Mall.
 General Tso devastates Stardust Mall.
 The return of Amy.
 * [Session 17](sycamour-division/session-17) - Team vs. Dresses.
 Prom dates are made.
+* [Session 18](sycamour-division/session-18) - Team vs. Craig.
+We kidnap a kid on the orders of the world's most indecisive mother.
 # Characters
 * [Red Vox](sycamour-division/red-vox)
 * [Sycamour](sycamour-division/sycamour)